Employee Exit Interview Surveys: Questions & Benefits

 Emily Taylor

-As a Research Manager, Emily is approaching a decade of experience in the market research industry and loves to challenge the status quo.
+As Director of Operations, Emily is approaching a decade of experience in the market research industry and loves to challenge the status quo.
 She is a certified VoC professional with a passion for storytelling.

 Learn more about Emily, here.